Negative Items

 While identity theft is not always avoidable, there are some habits you can incorporate to make sure you’re as protected as possible.

 • Consider contactless payment.
 The best way to protect against skimmers that steal your card information is to simply avoid them altogether.
-Contactless payment—like Apple Pay, Android Pay and Google Pay—make paying simple and streamlined.
+Examples of contactless payment, aka “tap to pay” methods, include Apple Pay, Android Pay and Google Pay.

 • Choose your ATM strategically.
-Only use ATMs that are in high-traffic areas or banks to reduce the chances of them being compromised.
+Only use ATMs that are in high-traffic areas or banks to reduce the chances that they’ve been compromised.

 • Check for tampering.
 Wiggle the card reader or slot before inserting your card.
 A traditional skimmer will come off.
 If your card doesn’t go into the slot smoothly, this could be a sign of a shim inside.
 Consider choosing a different ATM.

-Banks have some fraud detection technology in place that may catch suspicious activity before it becomes problematic, but it doesn’t catch everything.
+Banks have some fraud detection technology in place that may catch suspicious activity before it becomes problematic, but it doesn’t always work.
 Luckily, the Fair Credit Billing Act says you’re not responsible for any unauthorized charges once you report your card as stolen.
 So, if you suspect you’ve fallen victim to skimming or shimming, you’ll want to act swiftly.

 1. Contact your credit card issuer right away.
 They’ll cut off card access and send you a new card if needed.